 If your system is on and cooling, but your AC isn’t cooling your home just right, you may want to try pulling down the shades of your house.
 If this doesn’t work, it may be because your unit isn’t appropriately sized for your home, a frozen evaporator coil, or an issue with the charge.
 In these situations, it’s best to contact a professional to receive a proper diagnosis.

-If these quick fixes still isn’t resolving it, contact a pro HVAC technician at ATX Air – we offer a free diagnostic with repair!
+If these quick fixes still isn’t resolving it, contact an HVAC technician at ATX Air for professional AC repair – we offer a free diagnostic with repair!
 Call us today at (512) 574-8170 and let us help you have a cool and headache-free Texas summer.